Skip to main content

 Written by Nathan Tailleur

-Jump offers two types of user seats: Full Seat and Lite Seat.
+Jump offers two types of user seats: Full seats and Lite seats.
 Each seat type is designed to match different role requirements in your practice, while working together seamlessly to manage client meetings and notes.

 Full Seat Users